ekrajghimire/Flutter-Syllabus/README.md

   •	Command Line and Utilities <br>

 ## Working with Flutter
 Flutter is used to create the user interface experience when using an app.
 In this module, learners will see how to create the user experience through orientation, layout, routing between screens and styles.
-Finally, learners will create a basic Flutter app.
+Finally, learners will create a basic Flutter app.<br>
   •	Development Process of Flutter Apps <br>
   •	Flutter Widgets <br>
   •	Expert Viewpoints: Flutter Widgets and the Flutter Widget Catalog <br>